healthguru/xhgui/README.md

 * You'll need to install mongodb, and php-mongodb, at least version 1.3.0 is required.
 * Point your webserver to folder `web/webroot`
 * Set the permissions on `web/cache` to allow the webserver to create files.
-  If you're lazy `0777` will work.
+  If you're lazy `0766` will work.
 Run

   ```
-  chmod -R 0777 web/cache
+  chmod -R 0766 web/cache
   ```

 * If your mongodb setup requires a username + password, or isn't running on the default port + host.
-  You'll need to update `web/config/config.php` so that it can connect to mongod.
+  You'll need to update `web/config/config.php` so that it can connect to mongod. (see comments there fore more help)

 * You may wish to add indexes (recommended but optional) to improve the performance, you'll need to do this by using  mongo console

-  On your command prompt (irrespective of Windows or \*nix), open mongo shell using command 'mongo' and follow below  commands to add the index:
+  On your command prompt (irrespective of Windows or \*nix), open mongo shell using command 'mongo xhprof' and follow below  commands to add the index:

   ```
-  $ mongo
+  $ mongo xhprof
-  > use xhprof
   > db.results.ensureIndex( { 'meta.SERVER.REQUEST_TIME' : -1 } )
   > db.results.ensureIndex( { 'profile.main().wt' : -1 } )
   > db.results.ensureIndex( { 'profile.main().mu' : -1 } )